 While NEA members can get 20% off their stay at Red Roof Inns other chains also offer discounts.
-Best Western, Choice Hotels and Marriott extend senior discounts averaging 10 to 15%, while Hyatt cuts up to 50%.
-The fine print may be buried on the company’s website, so search for the name of the brand with “senior discount” to find the information faster.
+Best Western, Choice Hotels and Marriott extend senior discounts averaging 10 to 15%, while Hyatt's discount rate fluctuates.
+The fine print may be buried on the company’s website, so search for the name of the brand with “senior discount” or "senior rate" to find the information faster.

 Buyer beware, though.
 You may find lower sale rates, however, since senior discounts are often taken off the hotel’s “rack rate”—the highest, published rate.

 No matter what mode of transportation you prefer, always look for senior discounts when traveling by plane, train or car.

 Airlines: Some airlines do offer senior discounts, but you may need to make your reservation over the phone rather than online.
 Southwest, United and Air France all offer them on certain flights.
 As with hotels, the senior deal may not be as good as a sale fare, so compare before committing.

-Trains: Although there are several exceptions, such as the Acela and the Auto Train, Amtrak offers customers 62 and older a 15% discount on the lowest available rail fare.
-VIA Rail Canada, Eurostar and other international railways also give senior discounts.
+Trains: Although there are several exceptions, such as the Acela and the Auto Train, Amtrak offers customers 65 and older a 10% discount on the lowest available rail fare.
+VIA Rail Canada and other international railways also give senior discounts.

 Automobiles: NEA members of any age benefit from car rental discounts through Alamo, Dollar, Enterprise, National and Hertz.
 But if you don’t want to drive once you reach your destination, try a ride-sharing service such as Uber or Lyft.
 These services are generally cheaper than taxis.
 While public transportation (particularly buses and subways) is inexpensive overall, senior rates can be 50% or more off the regular adult fare.
 SEPTA (Southeastern Pennsylvania Transportation Authority), for example, lets anyone 65 years or older ride free on its buses, trolleys and subway.